Linaro/lava/doc/v2/growing_your_lab.rst

 have a significant impact on the ongoing cost of your proposed layout as well as your expected scheduled downtime.

-.. caution:: A typical datacentre will not have the infrastructure to handle LAVA devices and is unlikely to provide the kind of prompt physical access which will be needed by the admins.
+.. caution:: A typical datacenter will not have the infrastructure to handle LAVA devices and is unlikely to provide the kind of prompt physical access which will be needed by the admins.